Sabellians taught a single divine mind in God.

 “Athanasius … continued to defend the orthodoxy of Marcellus.”
 (Hanson, p.
 220)

-It is often claimed that Athanasius at a point repudiated Marcellus.
+It is often claimed that Athanasius, at a point, repudiated Marcellus.
 However:

-“it is … no longer clear that Athanasius ever directly repudiated Marcellus, and he certainly seems to have been sympathetic to Marcellus’ followers through into the 360s.”
+“It is … no longer clear that Athanasius ever directly repudiated Marcellus, and he certainly seems to have been sympathetic to Marcellus’ followers through into the 360s.”
 (Ayres, p.
 106)

 “Though he (Athanasius) may temporarily at this period, when he was preparing to return from his second exile, have wished to place a distance between himself and Marcellus, he had no intention of making a final break with him.
 It is doubtful if he ever did this.”
 (Hanson, p.
 220)